abhishekanirudhan/abhishekanirudhan.github.io/index.md

 Besides my more "serious" pursuits, I love rock music and enjoy playing the guitar!

 > It's written in the starlight
+>
 > And every line in your palm
+>
 > We are fools to make war
+>
 > On our brothers in arms
->
->                 Dire Straits